TOAST-DOCS/API-Gateway/ja/api-guide-v1.0.md

   ],
   "requestBody": {
     "name": "requestBody",
-    "description": "This is a request body.",
+    "description": "This is a requestBody",
     "modelId": "{modelId}"
   },
   "contentTypeList": [